“Marriage is hard, divorce is hard…choose your hard.”

 - Being stigmatized by their friends, family, or religious community.

 Under the traditional model of divorce, these fears manifest themselves as anger, resentment, or “stonewalling.”
 One spouse may refuse to cooperate and spend their time lambasting their soon-to-be ex on social media.
 One may bad mouth the other in front of the kids in an attempt to get them “on my side.”
+(There’s a better method for dealing with divorce grief!)

 So much time is spent trying to “win” the divorce that—in the end—both people lose.